Buuchia/CCS_blog/posts/first-blog-post.md

 Using the imagery of a flower to represent the universe is not entirely new, but the fact that something so vast like the universe can be reduced to a small thing like flower is really cute and organic.
 I really like the idea that digital works can be natural.

-So I will communicate with Rafael Rozendaa's *return universe* through the pattern of a flower's disk floret, perhaps like that of a [sunflower](https://www.freepik.com/free-photo/closeup-shot-beautiful-sunflower-with-bee-it_14256372.htm#fromView=search&page=1&position=1&uuid=4e1b5ad3-c2cf-4601-81b6-7d9d362faa03).
+So I will communicate with Rafael Rozendaa's *return universe* through the motion of a flower's disk floret pattern, perhaps like that of a [sunflower](https://www.freepik.com/free-photo/closeup-shot-beautiful-sunflower-with-bee-it_14256372.htm#fromView=search&page=1&position=1&uuid=4e1b5ad3-c2cf-4601-81b6-7d9d362faa03).

 ![Sunflower's disk floret](/hw_w3/sunflower.jpg)